inpsyde/composer-asset-compiler/docs/003-Script.md

 Manually, we would do that via `npm run gulp -- task-name` or `yarn gulp task-name`.

-Considering that _Composer Assets Compiler_ is agnostic about the package manager in use, it requires the _npm_ syntax, converting it correctly if the used package manager is _Yarn_.
+Since _Composer Assets Compiler_ is agnostic about the package manager in use, it requires the _npm_ syntax, converting it correctly if the used package manager is _Yarn_.

-That means we would have a _Composer Assets Compiler_ configuration like:
+That means we can have a _Composer Assets Compiler_ configuration like this:

 ```json
 {